arumes31/docker-openvpn-router/README.md

 A docker image to provide a NAT router to a VLAN using an OpenVPN tunnel as the upstream connection.

-Image x86: registry.reitetschlaeger.com/docker-openvpn-router:latest
+Image amd64: registry.reitetschlaeger.com/docker-openvpn-router:latest

-Image arm: registry.reitetschlaeger.com/docker-openvpn-router:arm64
+Image arm64: registry.reitetschlaeger.com/docker-openvpn-router:arm64

 ## Usage